 175th Anniversary Celebration

-We are delighted to commemorate our 175th anniversary—a year of celebrations that highlights our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.
+We are delighted to commemorate our 175th anniversary—a year of celebrations that highlight our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.

 Read a letter from Head of School Dana Weeks to learn more about our celebration plans.